 We estimated threshold treatment prices that would reflect an incremental cost-per-QALY of \$50,000, \$100,000, and \$150,000.
 The findings suggest that both treatments' net prices were below the price needed to achieve \$50,000 per QALY (Table 4.24).
 Interestingly, the annual price to achieve \$100,000/QALY was slightly lower but approximated the WAC annualized price for rivaroxaban.
-The annual price to achieve \$50,000/QALY was slightly lower but approximated the the was approximated the WAC annualized price to achieve \$50,000/QALY was slightly lower but approximated the was slightly lower but approxima
+The annual price to achieve \$50,000/QALY was slightly lower but approximated the WAC annualized price for icosapent ethyl.